Ranjeet1811/Supermarket-billing-system/README.md

 # Supermarket-billing-system
 I have created three directory
-1. repositiory
+1. repositiory (read_data python)
-2. controller
+2. controller (get price python file)
-3. services
+3. services (caluclate price python file)
+4. main .py file (main file where we can run code

+In this billing system i am taking input what items  required custome and how much quntity after that we are callculate the price and display your total ammount with item name and qunatity

 In respositiory i am reading data
 In services we are callculate the price using some logic